pacharanero/qewd-jumper/README.md

 -----

 # Installation
-`npm install qewd-jumper` installs qewd-jumper and all dependencies.
+`npm install -g qewd-jumper` installs qewd-jumper and all dependencies.
 The command `jumper` will be added to your $PATH

 -----